ftsogr/gitlab-runners-aws-fargate-kaniko/README.md

 # GitLab CI Runners on Fargate Spot with Kaniko

-This guide builds a secure, scalable, and cost-effective CI runner setup using:
+This guide builds a secure, scalable, and cost-effective CI runners setup using:

 - **GitLab CE** deployed at `gitlab.ftso.gr`
 - **ARM EC2 Manager** to register and launch jobs